imazen/studiojs/imagestudio.md

 ### Updating and querying options

-Most options can be adjusted at runtime, although there are exceptions.
+The following options can be adjusted at runtime:

+* url
+* width
+* accordionWidth
+* height
+* onchange

+All others can only be set during initialization.
 Options are applied 'over' the current set of options; no need to duplicate previous settings.

     //$('obj').ImageStudio('api').setOptions({height:600});
-    //$('obj').ImageStudio('api').setOptions({url:'newimageurl.jpg'}); //Yes, you can switch images like this.. as long as you're not in the middle of cropping.
-That's not supported yet.
+    //$('obj').ImageStudio('api').setOptions({url:'newimageurl.jpg'}); //Yes, you can switch images like this.
     //$('obj').ImageStudio('api').getOptions();

 Note that .getOptions() allows you to access references to the image, image wrapper div and accordion. (.img, .imgDiv, .accordion).
 These names may change, as they are internal.